rootstrap/FlowForms/docs/pages/core/FlowForm.md

 Basically, the form status changes automatically based on its fields status, so we don't need to care about it.
 What we are looking for is how to change its fields' status, and actually it is almost automatic too, as their status will change based on the validations the Field has.

-So, the only thing we need to do, is just to call the form's triggerValidations method when we need to git the specific field ID we are validating.
+So, the only thing we need to do, is just to call the form's triggerValidations method with the specific field ID we are validating when we need to.
 For example, everytime the password input is updated by the user, we just trigger the **password field validations**

 <pre><code class="kotlin">